 There are a lot of simulators around, the most popular, I guess, are the combat sims, where you get to go head-to-head with your friends, or the computer, and get yourself blown up now and then.
 Or all the time, if you are like me....
 But I'm really just interested in the more civilized aspects of, well, civil aviation.
 For me, the attraction is to be able to virtually fly in a place which I know enough to recognise, so that I can orientate myself based on real landmarks, rather than some random placements which are common in computer games.
 This element of 'instant recognition' has always been a driving force for me, and it goes back to the days of Flight Simulator 2000, which I received as a gift from Microsoft as part of the Microsoft MVP program.

 So, what are the choices today?
 I'll deal with only those that I support, but there are others worth trying -- in Particular, XPlane, and Aerosoft FS 2.
-Xplane has been around for a long time, and has a good following, but I've never been impressed enough to keep it, and I have no plans to ever develop scenery for it.
+Xplane has been around for a long time, and has a good following, but in the past I've never been impressed enough to keep it.
+However, with version 11, I am starting to love X-plane, and are currently investigating whether I should be developing scenery for it.
 The Aerosoft sim is a public beta, I guess, but users are excited about it, it looks great and has a lot of potential.
 It may be that it will develop enough to make it a viable choice for scenery developers like me.

 The main simulators: